Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have gone over 210.5 combined points in 66 of 82 games this season.
+- Boston's 82 games this season have gone over this contest's total of 214.5 points 65 times.

-- Boston's games this year have an average total of 229.4, 18.9 more points than this matchup's over/under.
+- Boston has an average point total of 229.4 in its outings this year, 14.9 more points than this game's over/under.

 - The Celtics' ATS record is 45-37-0 this season.

-- Boston has been the favorite in 73 games this season and won 52 (71.2%) of those contests.
+- Boston has entered the game as favorites 73 times this season and won 52, or 71.2%, of those games.

 Heat Betting Records & Stats

-- Miami has played 58 games this season that ended with a point total over 210.5 points.
+- Miami has played 52 games this season that ended with a combined score higher than 214.5 points.

-- Miami's average game total this season has been 219.3, 8.8 more points than this matchup's over/under.
+- Miami's contests this season have a 219.3-point average over/under, 4.8 more points than this game's total.

+- So far this year, Miami has put together a 30-52-0 record against the spread.

-- Miami has played as an underdog of +280 or more once this season and lost that game.
+- Miami has not entered a game this season with longer moneyline odds than +333.

-- Miami has an implied victory probability of 26.3% according to the moneyline set by oddsmakers for this matchup.
+- Miami has an implied victory probability of 23.1% according to the moneyline set for this matchup.

 Celtics vs Heat Additional Info